santos-arthur/santos-arthur/README.md

 - **Main Stack**: PHP 🐘
 - **Framework**: Laravel 🏗️
-- **Other Skills**: Node.js 🚀, Docker 🐳, MySQL 🗃️, React ⚛️, NextJS 🔼, Tailwind 🎨
+- **Other Skills**: Python 🐍, Node.js 🚀, Docker 🐳, MySQL 🗃️, React ⚛️, NextJS 🔼, Tailwind 🎨
 - **Project Management**: Git 🐈‍⬛, Scrum 📋
+-
+## What I'm Currently Studying 📚

+I'm currently diving deeper into Python and its data structures.
+Python is such a versatile language, and I'm exploring its applications in various domains, from web development to data analysis and machine learning. 🐍💻

 ## Current Role 🎯